SanderVocke/shoopdaloop/README.md

 # ShoopDaLoop

-ShoopDaLoop is a live looping application for Linux with a few DAW-like features.
+ShoopDaLoop is a live looping application with a few DAW-like features.
 It offers clips/loops in a grid-style layout, aimed at free-form "jamming" and pre-scripted looping sessions.

 [Documentation](https://sandervocke.github.io/shoopdaloop/) lives here.